viper-development/workshop-startup-dev/README.md

 Participants will be introduced to Git, a version control system that is used in open source and industry projects likewise.
-All participants will do a contribution to a real open source project ([coala](http://coala-analyzer.org/)) to experience first hand, how a distributed software development workflow can be implemented effectively.
+All participants will do a contribution to a real open source project with over 30 contributors ([coala](http://coala-analyzer.org/)) to experience first hand, how a distributed software development workflow can be implemented effectively.

 This workshop is brought to you by your friends from [ViperDev](http://viperdev.io/).